Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 Optimising Voice Search

-With voice search becoming popular, more websites will be inclined to try out its features, so you need to develop a suitable SEO strategy.
+With voice search becoming popular, more websites will be inclined to try out its features, so you must develop a suitable SEO strategy.
 But as voice search is more refined, your SEO architecture should match up accordingly for the web page to achieve a higher ranking.

 In other words, content optimisation is the key, and we’ve narrowed down some of the best ways to do so: